jmortiger/FITD/README.md

 Long overdue source code update from the version that was released on source forge in the 2000s.
 Buildable with Visual Studio 2022 & Visual Studio Code.

 Rendering is being rewritten to bgfx, for better portability.
-There is still some graphical artifacts.
+There are still some graphical artifacts.

 #### Table of Contents
 * [Screenshots](#screenshots)